studiocolibri/billy-bike/content/en/_index.md

 bike_title: The bike
 bike_description: Billy bikes have been designed to offer optimal comfort in the streets of Brussels.
 Its wide saddle, large wheels and front suspension help to tame cobblestones and tram rails.
-With its large basket you can carry up to 20 kilos without affecting the direction and stability.
+With its large basket you can carry all your belongings without affecting the direction and stability.
 And thanks to its electric assistance up to 25 km / h, you won’t feel the hills of Brussels.
 bike_how: How it works&nbsp;?
 how_title: How it works&nbsp;?
 how_block01_title: 1.
 Locate and book